rose-collectionservices/collection-services-manual/16-LSC TRANSFER POLICIES AND PROCEDURES/readme.md

 * Rose Library has unit...
 * We contract with Patterson Pope for maintenance of shelving in the stacks.
 If a compact shelving unit needs service, please notify the Senior Collections Processing Archivist who will contact facilities, who will contact Patterson Pope.
 During service calls, security will accompany service providers to the floor.

-### 2.4.4 Lost Items

-For lost print material:

-* The Rare Book Cataloger will mark the item as missing in Alma [LINK TO CATALOGING MANUAL]

-* Every three months, the Accessioning Archivist and Rare Book Cataloger will generate a missing item report from Alma and search for these items again.

-* If the item is found, the Rare Book Cataloger will remove the missing status from the item record in Alma.

-* If Rose staff discover a missing item when trying to locate it for a patron, and the item is later found, Research Services should contact the researcher and alert them that the item is now available.